What are Life Skills?

 As well as the obvious practical skills such as cleaning or cooking, why not include your child when you complete financial tasks, such as paying bills?
 Children can be involved in making a shopping list, planning a menu for a family meal, or any other practical task which you can safely oversee.

 More important than practical skills, as a parent your biggest input is as an example of life skills for your child.
 This does not mean that you need to display perfect organisational skills at all times – you are human!
-But it does mean that when things go wrong, we can explain why and use perseverance to get back on the right track, modelling the behaviour we hope to see from our children in the future.
+But it does mean that when things go wrong, we can explain why and use perseverance to get back on track, modelling the behaviour we hope to see from our children in the future.

 At the British Council